darrelllong/Public-key-Cryptography-in-Python/README.md

 number is prime.
 Unlike integer factorization, primality tests do not generally yield the prime factors, only whether the input number is prime.
 Factorization is thought to be a computationally *hard* problem.
-At the same time, primality testing requires polynomial time.
+While at the same time, primality testing has been recently shown to require polynomial time.
 It is polynomial in the size of the input (the logarithm of the cardinality of the number).
 Some primality tests prove that a number is prime, while others like probabilistic Miller–Rabin prove that a number is